FAMILY COURT ARTICLES / By Paul Matthews

 Parents have also been severely impacted by having one or more indicated cases from ACS on their record.
 Having an indicated case can affect a parent’s ability to work in any capacity involving children, including working as a nurse, teacher, or even school bus driver.
 Indicated cases can also be cited in evidence in custody and visitation cases, even if they involve different children.
+Allegations, once substantiated, are documented and can lead to lasting implications.
+Indicated reports stay on the Central Registry until the youngest child named in the report turns 28.
+Indicated reports, in addition to being available to many potential employers, are also available to family courts, police, district attorneys, and child welfare agencies.

 How ACS Cases Are Started

-The phrase “acs case” is somewhat ambiguous.
+The phrase “ACS case” is somewhat ambiguous.
 It can refer to an actual child neglect or abuse case filed in the Family Court, or it can refer to a case which ACS is just investigating.
+Understanding the different stages and knowing all the options for legal redress and representation can be vital for those involved.
 Most ACS cases start with a report to the Child Neglect and Abuse Hotline.
-In some situations, as for example, where someone has foster children in the home, the ACS case can be opened by the assigned ACS caseworker who monitors the home and makes periodic home visits.
+In some situations, for example, where someone has foster children in the home, the ACS case can be opened by the assigned CPS caseworker who monitors the home and makes periodic home visits to ensure the safety and well-being of children.
+The child welfare system strives to safeguard the rights and protection of these children, although the context of poverty and the color of those involved can sway outcomes significantly.
+In such delicate matters, professionals must employ discretion, particularly when the well-being of a baby is involved.

 ACS has 60 days to make its determination.
 If the case is unfounded, it will be dismissed and sealed.
 If the case is indicated, it will remain on record in Albany until the youngest child who is the subject of the case turns 28.
 If the Family Court makes a finding of neglect or abuse, it will not be possible to expunge the indicated case, but if there is no court finding of neglect or abuse, the subject of the report can challenge the report by filing papers within 90 days of the indicated filing being sent to him or her.